Updated: Feb 4

 I live in an area full of round-abouts.
 These are simple road changes that have been implemented to keep cars moving rather than stopping at numerous four way traffic stops on the way to and from home.
 I love round abouts.
 They make life a lot easier.
 Especially when you drive the same streets again and again going back and forth to school, soccer practice, dance and church.
 But what I have come to realize is this, if you don't know how to drive in a round about, you are not just messing up the experience for you, you are messing it up for every single person who waits as you travel through it inappropriately.

-There's no shame in not knowing how to do something, rather there is an invitation into learning.
-At some point, as a driver who is unsure of the round about, my self awareness needs to kick in that other people appear to not have the same issue as I have.
+There's no shame in not knowing how to do something, but there is always invitation into learning.
+At some point, as a driver who is unsure of the round about, my self awareness needs to kick in that other people appear to not have the same issues I have.
 Eventually I should recognize my invitation to learn a new way.

 There is a new way to dealing with the drama that keeps defeating you.
 It's not the end of the world if you've found yourself in the water.
 It's just the beginning of your learning.
 Pay attention and recognize how to adjust your posture so you don't jump in immediately.
 Develop the practices that will better enable you to stand strong in the future.
 For now, here are four ways to start practicing better drama resistant tactics.